Quitch/Queller-AI/README.md

 Improved AI for Planetary Annihilation

+The AI will work on with difficulty/personality, but it has only being tested with Absurd.

 Any feedback is greatly appreciated.
 If possible, please provide a PA Stats link, and failing that the name of the system you were playing on.
 Please direct all feedback to the forum thread - https://forums.uberent.com/threads/rel-server-queller-ai-alpha-v0-2.65795/

 I love AI.
 To put my old person comfy jumper on for a moment, back in the day I modded Total Annihilation's AI and ran a site called AI Central (WARNING: very 90's site design) for AI mods, and I ran an AI league for Kohan II to identify the best.
 I've been an enthusiast in AI for as long as I've been gaming.
 This Queller AI will be a continuation of my Queller AI for TA.